Modeling Noisy Quantum Circuits Using Experimental Characterization: Application to GHZ States

 By contrast, the ARO model uses two parameters: $p_0$ for the probability of error in readout of $\ket{0}$ and $p_1$ as the probability of error in readout of $\ket{1}$.
+The ARO model therefore represents a refinement of both the noise model parameters $p_i$ and the test circuit suite $T$.
 We may estimate $p_0$ using the same test circuit above, but we must extend the characterization to preparation and measurement of $\ket{1}$ to estimate $p_{1}$.
 These additional test circuits will require inclusion of the single-qubit $X$ gate, and we also add a test circuit for the $XX$ operation of two successive $X$ gates applied to a single qubit.
 The latter reproduces the initial state $\ket{0}$, enabling the error in readout of state $\ket{1}$ to be isolated from the error associated with the $X$ gate.
-The ARO model is therefore defined by $M_{ARO}=M(S_{init.},p_0,p_1)$ where $T=\{T_{init.}(\ket{0}),T_{init.}(\ket{1}),T_{XX}(\ket{0})\}$.
+The ARO model is therefore defined by $M_{ARO}=M(T,p_0,p_1)$ where $T=\{T_{meas}(\ket{0}),T_{meas}(\ket{1}),T_{XX}(\ket{0})\}$.

 We model the test circuits for the ARO process using an isotropic depolarizing channel parameterized by $p_{\textrm{x}}$ to describe noise in the $X$ gate,